 Referrals are the highest quality leads, but they must be systematic, not accidental.

-The 90-Day Results Check-In: This is the core of the engine.
-Approximately 90 days after the client starts, schedule a brief call specifically to check on their results, not to sell them anything new.
-This check-in reinforces their decision and ensures they feel valued.
+The 90-Day Results Check-In: Approximately 90 days after the client starts, schedule a brief call specifically to check on their results, not to sell them anything new.
+This reinforces their decision and ensures they feel valued.

-Affiliate Compensation: Establishing a clear, pre-defined, and prompt reward structure for referrals.
+Affiliate Compensation: Establish a clear, pre-defined, and prompt reward structure for referrals.
 This formalizes the process and motivates clients to actively participate in your growth.

 3. High-Level KPI Tracking (The Scorecard)

-Scalable growth requires tracking Key Performance Indicators (KPIs) that truly impact the bottom line, not just vanity metrics (like social media followers).
+Scalable growth requires tracking Key Performance Indicators (KPIs) that truly impact the bottom line, not vanity metrics like social media followers.

 The Core Four for Scale: Focus on these four metrics above all others: